dngen/CryptocurrencySpreadsheetUtils/README.md

-# Cryptocurrency Spreadsheet Utils (THAI BATH VERSION)
+# Cryptocurrency Spreadsheet Utils (THAI BAHT VERSION)

 Useful cryptocurrency tools (like getting the current price, of Bitcoin, Ethereum) for Google Spreadsheets.